ONSdigital/sdg_data_updates/13-1-1/README.md

 config.R: called by compile_tables.R

   The Nomis links shouldn't need to be updated.
 The ONS dataset is unlikely to be updated (beyond 2018) and the script only uses data up to 2012.
-	These configurations are used by 'update_indicator.R'.
+	These configurations are used by recent_data.R and historical_data.R to load the source data and by compile_tables.R decide whether to run historical_data.R.

 compile_tables.R: called by update_indicator_main.R.

-	Reads in the data from the input folder, runs the script that puts the data in the csv format (update_indicator.R), and the Rmarkdown file that creates the QA html which it then saves in the Output folder.
-If the Output folder does not already exist, it creates one.
+	Combines the output from recent_data.R and historical_data.R if appropriate.
+Writes the output dataframe to csv and renders the QA document.

+recent_data.R: called by compile_tables.R

+	Produces the dataframe for the number of deaths caused by natural disasters and age-standardised mortality rate for 2013 onward.

-update_indicator.R: called by compile_tables.R
+historical_data.R: called by compile_tables.R if in config.R: run_historic_data <- TRUE

-  This is where the bulk of the work is done.
-It combines data from the 3 data sources and aggregates by sex and cause of death where necessary.
+	Produces the dataframe for the number of deaths caused by natural disasters for 2001 to 2012.